ForgeRock/chrome-integration/README.md

 After a service account is created and a key is added, a json file will be downloaded containing information about the service account.
 This information will need to be added as ESVs in the ForgeRock environment: https://backstage.forgerock.com/docs/idcloud/latest/tenants/esvs.html.

-## Automatic provision of usernames to google
+## Automatic provisioning of usernames to google

 Users can be automatically provisioned from ForgeRock to Google using the Google directory api: https://developers.google.com/admin-sdk/directory/reference/rest/v1/users/insert.
 This can be done through a ForgeRock IDM on create script.
 This script will be triggered every time a user is created to also create the user in Google.
 To do so, here are the following steps: